 If you read my “Shocking in Santiago” post a few weeks back, you already know that quite a few things surprised me about life here in Santiago.
 Weirdly though, one thing that slipped my mind and I totally forgot to add to the list, which really shocked me the most, was the language & all those pesky Chilean slang words.

-My first memory after plane touchdown in Santiago goes something a little something like this- at 8 AM after an overnight 10 hour flight, my friend Mandy and I have finally made it through customs, collected our bags and head towards the airport exit.
-Eager to get to our hostel, we quickly made our way over to the Transvip transfer desk and began to converse with the attendant.
-After about a 10-minute conversation trying to set up our transfer (which had by the way already been arranged, confirmed and paid for) Mandy and I exchanged a glance- this whole Chilean language thing was definitely going to be harder than expected.
+My first memory after plane touchdown in Santiago goes a little something like this: It’s 8 AM after an overnight 10 hour flight.
+My friend Mandy and I have finally made it through customs, collected our bags and are head towards the airport exit.
+We are very eager to get to our hostel, so we quickly make our way over to the Transvip transfer desk and begin to converse with the attendant.
+Ten long minutes and a lot of confusion later (note– our transfer had already been arranged, confirmed and paid for in advance) Mandy and I exchange a puzzled glance- this whole Chilean slang / language thing was definitely going to be harder than expected.

 After similar interactions with our driver and several vendors on the street, I finally knew what all the fuss was about.
 This “Chilean Spanish” was hardly Spanish at all!

 Here are 10 of the most common Chilenismos, that you’re sure to hear pretty much any time a Chilean opens their mouth.
-If you want to become a part of any conversation in Chile, be sure to go armed with these words, and if you don’t plan on talking to any Chileans in the near future- well, here’s to hoping you still find them interesting!
+If you want to become a part of any conversation in Chile, be sure to go armed with these slang words, and if you don’t plan on talking to any Chileans in the near future- well, here’s to hoping you still learn something!

 The 10 Most Common Chilenismos or Chilean Slang Words